wenbc21/EsthRecon-PeriRad/Classification/README.md

 ### Step 1: prepare data

-create dataset directory and put raw data in the directory, run [make_task3_dataset.py](../data/make_task3_dataset.py) to automatically build the dataset.
+create dataset directory and put raw data in the directory.

 ### Step 2: training